Group Presentation : Art Basel Miami 2024

 Art Basel Miami Beach 2024

-Dastan is pleased to present a trio presentation of works by Maryam Hoseini (b.
+Dastan is pleased to announce a trio presentation of works by Maryam Hoseini (b.
 1988), Hoda Kashiha (b.
 1986), and Roksana Pirouzmand (b.
-1990) at Art Basel Miami Beach 2024, located at booth N19 in the Nova section.
-The presentation explores the human body, gender, the burden of time and history, memory, and remembrance.
+1990) at Art Basel Miami Beach 2024, Nova Section, Booth N19.
+The presentation explores the human body, gender, the burden of time and history, memory, and remembrance, with each artist approaching these concepts through their unique perspectives.

 Maryam Hoseini

-Maryam Hoseini creates frantic compositions inspired by the narrative panels of Negargari tradition, i.e. Persian “Miniature” Painting, reflecting on the history of violence, gender identity, oppression, and the glorification of the past.
-Their fragmented figures, suspended in ambiguous spaces, challenge traditional perspectives, reflecting a “groundlessness” that resonates with feelings of displacement and resistance.
 In discussing their approach to painting, Hoseini explains, “I’m fascinated by ideas of where we belong.
-My paintings have a groundlessness, a collapse of time and space, where there’s tension between abstraction and representation, shifting perspectives and layers.”1 This interplay of abstraction and representation, along with the collapse of time and space, allows Hoseini to create works where figures, untethered from rigid definitions, embody a defiant stance against societal norms, opening possibilities for reimagined histories and identities.
+My paintings have a groundlessness, a collapse of time and space, where there’s tension between abstraction and representation, shifting perspectives and layers.”
+This interplay of abstraction and representation, public and private, allows Hoseini to create works where figures, untethered from rigid definitions, embody a defiant stance against societal norms and opening possibilities for reimagined histories and identities.

 Hoda Kashiha